-As Hundorova argues, such contrivances present a vision of 'atomic non-reality' (2019: 31), an illusory Chernobyl 'represented in a stylistic and discursive manner' (31), and contingent on the repetition of key narrative tropes and scripts.
+As Hundorova argues, such contrivances present a vision of 'atomic non-reality', an illusory Chernobyl 'represented in a stylistic and discursive manner', and contingent on the repetition of key narrative tropes and scripts (31).
 These works, as Latun implies, frequently emerge from non-Ukrainian or non-Chernobylite sources, revealing the ways in which trauma is so often appropriated to fulfil the criteria of what Susan Sontag describes as an 'imagination of disaster' (1961: 209).
-Arguably, however, such texts also enable some access to the inexpressible, constructing a language - via exaggerated or simplified images and symbols - that provide instances of comprehension.
-Focusing on the poems of 'Chernobyl hibakusha' (Alexievich 1997: 108), understood as works written or inspired by witnesses to the nuclear explosion and its aftermath, this paper posits that poetry offers a unique vehicle through which to express the ineffable and abject realities of atomic horror.
+Arguably, however, such texts also enable some access to the inexpressible, constructing a language-via exaggerated or simplified images and symbols-that provide instances of comprehension.
+Focussing on the poems of 'Chernobyl hibakusha' (Alexievich 108), understood as works written or inspired by witnesses to the nuclear explosion and its aftermath, this paper posits that poetry offers a unique vehicle through which to express the ineffable and abject realities of atomic horror.
 Unlike visual or journalistic media, which draw upon designated aesthetic formulae, poetry is a liminal genre, relying upon a concentration of language and expression in order to depict complex ideas, emotions, and events.
-Mario Petrucci argues that while 'in the case of poetry, there is no doubt that language constantly falls short of experience' (2006: 255), it does so 'miraculously' (255) because the heightened nature of poetry 'can provide a penetrating experience in its own right.
-Not merely a substitute experience, not even a parallel one; but a journey towards transformation' (255).
-As contemporary Ukrainian poet, Oksana Pakhlovska suggests in her poem 'Dance on the cliffs' ('Tanetz nad provalliam'), which evokes and critiques the threat posed by nuclear science and technology, it is the poet who articulates that which exceeds or overwhelms:

-"Now somewhere even a computer is an orchestra conductor...
+Mario Petrucci argues that while 'in the case of poetry, there is no doubt that language constantly falls short of experience', it does so 'miraculously' because the heightened nature of poetry 'can provide a penetrating experience in its own right.
+Not merely a substitute experience, not even a parallel one; but a journey towards transformation' (2006: 255).
+As contemporary Ukranian poet, Oksana Pakhlovska suggests in her poem 'Dance on the Cliffs' ('Tanetz nad provalliam'), which evokes and critiques the threat posed by nuclear science and technology, it is the poet who articulates that which exceeds or overwhelms: 'Now somewhere even a computer is an orchestra conductor...
 Everything shimmers.
 There is too much of everything.
 Only the sky is once again silent at dawn.
-And we - poets of the atomic age - are the last troubadours on earth."
-(Pakhlovska qtd in Rubchak 1991: 299)
+And we-poets of the atomic age-are the last troubadours on earth' (qu.
+Rubchak 1991: 299).

 Yet poetry is not immune from the commodifying effects of representation.
-While its precision of expression, and its concision, is able to most successfully articulate what we describe as the ineffable-abject - the tension between the indescribable and the hauntingly visceral or graphic - it also creates a profound sense of mystery that supports phenomena such as thanatourism.
+While its precision of expression, and its concision, is able to most successfully articulate what we describe as the ineffable-abject-the tension between the indescribable and the hauntingly visceral or graphic-it also creates a profound sense of mystery that supports phenomenon such as thanatourism.
 Philip Stone suggests that while dark tourism promotes a visitor economy which has 'to some extent, domesticated death and exposes a cultural institution that mediates between the ordinary Self and the significant Other death' (2013: 308), it also provides a critical 'lens through which contemporary life and death may be witnessed' (311).
 No longer simply history, Chernobyl is an event transformed into a product that can be easily accessed by mass and literary culture.
 Refigured as a commodity, the real and the unreal begin to slide uncomfortably into one another.
-In considering the potential for commodification in writing about sites of tragedy, this paper argues that poetry about the Chernobyl nuclear disaster is an example of dark poetry - that is, 'poetry that attempts to imagine, explore or reanimate' a dark event or examples of dark tourism (Atherton 2020).
-We specifically explore this example of dark poetry to argue that while it often lobbies for nuclear international cooperation, it can also be read as exploitative and romanticising the macabre spectacle of nuclear explosion.
+In considering the potential for commodification in writing about sites of tragedy, this paper argues that poetry about the Chernobyl nuclear disaster is an example of dark poetry-that is, 'poetry that attempts to imagine, explore or reanimate' a dark event or examples of dark tourism (Atherton, n.p.).
+We specifically explore this example of dark poetry to argue that while it often lobbies for nuclear international cooperation, it can also be read as exploitative and romanticizing the macabre spectacle of nuclear explosion.

-'It was so pretty': Dark poetry as an expression of dark tourism
+2. 'It was so pretty': Dark Poetry as an Expression of Dark Tourism ethical issues and concerns about host and visitor consumption and exploitation of the dark event: